 Our primary purpose is to help the American public see that it is the great majority of Americans--not just a small and hopelessly weak minority--who would love it if there were an egalitarian revolution, as discussed in our one-page "This I Believe" and in greater detail in the pages of PDRBoston.org.
-The reason this is vitally important, and the main tactics we are using to advance this strategic goal, are discussed here and here and here.
+The reason this is vitally important, and the main tactics we are using (or have used) to advance this strategic goal, are discussed here and here (a past campaign) and here and here.

 Everything we do (or have done)--from wearing the PDR button (and "buttoning" as described here) and urging the creation of local assemblies of egalitarians, collecting and publicly displaying signatures for "This I Believe," to making YouTube videos of random "person on the street" people saying what they think about egalitarian revolution and other similar videos with specially invited persons, to doing "revolutionary community organizing" in the Allston-Brighton neighborhood of Boston--is intended to advance our primary purpose: helping Americans see that a majority of Americans have egalitarian values and would love a revolution to shape all of society by those values.